 NCHEC is fully committed to certifying individuals in accordance with national and international accreditation standards.
 Both the National Commission for Certifying Agencies (NCCA) and the International Accreditation Service (ISO 17024) accreditation standards now include continuing competency measurements.
 NCHEC is also dedicated to meeting public expectation about the competence of practitioners in the field of health education and promotion.
-For this reason, the NCHEC Board of Commissioners has voted to include a measurement of continuing competency as part of the recertification process for both CHES® and MCHES®.
+For this reason, the NCHEC Board of Commissionerss voted to include a measurement of continuing competency as part of the recertification process for both CHES® and MCHES®.

 When is this change occurring?

-In 2019, NCHEC will adjust recertification requirements to include this definition of continuing competency.
-A measurement of an individual’s continued competence during his/her 5-year recertification cycle will include either 1) an assessment (Category I CECH) OR 2) an evaluation of job duties by a supervisor (Category II CECH).
-This adjustment will begin with individuals whose new recertification cycle begins on April 1, 2019 and will not be complete until March 31, 2024.
+Effective 2019, NCHEC has adjusted recertification requirements to include this definition of continuing competency.
+A measurement of an individual’s continued competence during his/her 5-year recertification cycle will include either 1) an assessment (Category I CECH) OR 2) an evaluation of job duties by a supervisor (Category II Performance Assessment).
+This adjustment will begin with individuals whose new recertification cycle began on April 1, 2019 and will not be complete until March 31, 2024.

 Will I have to take an exam?

-No. Continuing Competency measurements will include either 1) a CE end-of-course assessment/quiz provided by a Category I Provider, OR, 2) an “assessment” of performance by a supervisor or client (worth 5 Category II CECHs).
+No. Continuing Competency measurements include either 1) a CE end-of-course assessment/quiz provided by a Category I Provider, OR, 2) an “assessment” of performance by a supervisor or client (worth 5 Category II CECHs).
 Although an exam was an option initially considered, the NCHEC Division Board for Professional Development voted to adopt an assessment format rather than an exam.